Hal Naragon: Professional career

+As player

 Naragon was promoted to the Indians late in the 1951 season and played in three games.
 After the season, he entered the United States Marine Corps and was stationed at Quantico during the Korean War.
 According to his honorable discharge, which lists his main civilian occupation as "Baseball Player," he was awarded the National Defense Service Medal, he attained the rank of Sergeant, and he was recommended for reenlistment.
 He returned to the Indians in 1954, where he remained through the beginning of the 1959 season.
 His best season with the Indians was 1955, when he played in 57 games and had a .323 batting average.
 He also caught one inning for the Indians in Game 3 of the 1954 World Series against the New York Giants.

 On May 25, 1959, Naragon was traded to the Washington Senators with Hal Woodeshick for Ed Fitz Gerald.
 He spent the remaining four years of his career with the Senators, who became the Twins in 1961.
 He spent much of his career backing up starting catchers Jim Hegan in Cleveland and Earl Battey in Washington/Minnesota.
 He was released from the Twins after the 1962 season, ending his playing career.
 In his 10-season MLB career, Naragon was a .266 hitter, with 262 hits, 27 doubles, 11 triples, six home runs and 87 RBI in 424 games played.
 He recorded a .991 fielding percentage.